 #1 The first copy was produced by an offset printer.

-An offset printer is great for quality.
-It’s expensive because it’s a custom process that offers unlimited creative options.
+It’s expensive because it’s a custom process that offers an unlimited number of creative options.
 You can choose from an exciting array of book sizes, paper stocks, bindings, and finishing touches.
 After feeling the silky 100# paper, one author called it the “Cadillac” of printers.

 The level of service is awesome, too.
 I appreciate the personal attention each offset order receives.
 (Shout out to Valerie, Christine, and the rest of the team at Advanced Print and Finishing.
 They patiently answer *all* of my questions and meet every crazy deadline.)